ARM-software/astc-encoder/Docs/FormatOverview.md

 --------

 The first word in the name of ASTC is "adaptive", and it should now hopefully be clear why.
-Each block always compresses into 128-bits of storage, but the developer can choose from a wide range of texel block sizes and the compressor gets a huge amount of latitude to determine how those 128 bits are used.
+Each block always compresses into 128 bits of storage, but the developer can choose from a wide range of texel block sizes and the compressor gets a huge amount of latitude to determine how those 128 bits are used.